StyleFusion360: View-Consistent Head Stylization via Adaptive Style Modulation: Implementation Details

 \subsection{Training Setup}

-We fine-tune the Style Appearance and View Consistency modules of our model on a synthetic 3D-GAN–generated stylized dataset for 800 iterations.
+We fine-tune the Style Appearance and View Consistency modules of our model on a synthetic 3D-GAN-generated stylized dataset for 800 iterations.
 The dataset includes six style categories: Joker, Pixar, Sketch, Statue, Werewolf, and Zombie.
+These domains are selected to cover a diverse range of stylistic transformations, including color-dominant, geometry-altering, texture-heavy, and non-photorealistic styles.
 We use the AdamW optimizer with a learning rate of $10^{-5}$ and apply Classifier-Free Guidance (CFG) with a weight of 3.0.
 The batch size is 16, corresponding to the number of generated views per generation.
 All experiments are conducted on a single NVIDIA A100 GPU.
-We use $\tau = 1.05$ as the default key scaling value.
+We use $\tau = 1.05$ as the default key scaling value unless otherwise specified.
+During training, style references are sampled from identities different from the content image to encourage disentanglement between identity and style.
+For local stylization, we obtain region masks using an off-the-shelf segmentation model, SAM2~\cite{ravi2024sam2}.
+The masks are converted into binary maps for the target regions, resized to match the spatial resolution of the attention features, and applied to the style key features in the Style Fusion Attention layers.
+For multi-style local editing, different region masks are associated with different style reference images and applied within the same diffusion pass.